North Korea wants to hold high-level talks with U.S.

 North Korea's one major ally, China, has urged Pyongyang to abandon its nuclear weapons program and return to talks.

-In the statement, Pyongyang reiterated it was willing to discuss disarmament but the world should also be denuclearized, including its southern neighbor.
+In the statement, Pyongyang reiterated it was willing to discuss disarmament but the world should also be denuclearized, including its southern neighbour.

 North Korea agreed to a denuclearization-for-aid deal in 2005 but later backed out of that accord.
 It has said its nuclear arms are a "treasured sword" that it will not abandon.